pensjonatus/flash-fiction/blog/autumn-snails.md

 ---
-title: 'Autumn Snails'
+title: Autumn Snails
 date: '2013-02-14'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 Rebellion makes a boy cool.
 Revolution makes him a god.
 I was never part of any